How to Tell If Someone Else Is Using Your Snapchat Account

 - To ensure that unknown devices can’t log into your account, go to “Settings,” then select “Forget Devices.”

 It’s important to note that you’ll need two–factor authentication set up for the above steps to work.
-If you don’t, set it up from the Two Factor Authentication section in the Settings menu.
-If you have two-factor authentication, skip the next section.
+If you don’t have it activated, set it up from the Two Factor Authentication section in the Settings menu.

 The main benefit of this additional safety feature is that you’ll need to provide the verification code when you log in from a new device.
 That will make it significantly harder to break into your account.